swiftlang/swift-evolution/proposals/nnnn-isolated-conformances.md

 @MainActor func callPFC(c: C) {
   callPF(c) // okay, uses isolated conformance C: P entirely within the @MainActor isolation domain }

+nonisolated func callPFCIncorrectly(c: C) {
+  callPF(c) // error: uses isolated conformance C: P outside the @MainActor isolation domain }
 ```

+## **Proposed solution**

+ In general, Swift has two kinds of actor isolation:

+- Isolation to a global actor such as `@MainActor`.
+- Isolation to an actor instance.

+While it is conceivable that an isolated conformance could be isolated to either of these, this proposal only supports the first case: conformances that are isolated to a global actor.
+Conformances that are isolated to actor instances have additional challenges that are described in Future Directions.
+The remainder of this proposal will focus on global-actor-isolated conformances.

+Isolated conformances lift a restriction on the use of actor-isolated functions when satisfying protocol requirements.
+In lifting this restriction, we still need to maintain data-race safety.
+One approach would be to introduce dynamic checking, by effectively automating the process of wrapping  `assumeIsolated` around each of the affected function bodies.
+This is a valid implementation strategy, but an unsatisfying one because it undermines one of the explicit goals of data-race safety in Swift 6: having *statically-verified* safety from data races.

+This proposal, instead, creates restrictions around the way in which isolated conformances are used to maintain data-race safety.
+To understand the restrictions, we first start by cataloguing the data-race safety issues that arise with the introduction of isolated conformances into the language.

 ### Data-race safety issues